yiisoft/validator/docs/guide/result.md

 It's easy to display and iterate, however, with a bigger amount of attributes and depending on a message, it can be problematic to understand which attribute an error belongs to.

-##### Error messages not bound to specific attribute
+##### Error messages not bound to a specific attribute

-Sometimes error messages are not related to specific attribute.
-It can happen during validation of multiple attributes depending on each other for example.
+Sometimes error messages are not related to a specific attribute.
+It can happen during the validation of multiple attributes depending on each other for example.
 Use the following `Result` API call:

 ```php
 $result->getCommonErrorMessages();